BruceZu/galvanize_capstone/README.md

 The next few iterations involved sklearn's Random Forest Classifier.
 This resulted in recall and f1 score of 98% - 99%.
 These scores are great!... but too good.
 This  _screamed_ data leakage, meaning there was something in the text itself that indicated the bill had passed.

 Once the data leakage was (mostly) plugged up, I felt more confidence in my findings.
-Below are the largest factors and types of bills that determine wheter a bill will pass, in descending order after references to the first two items have been removed:
+Below are the largest factors and types of bills that determine whether a bill will pass, in descending order (the image below shows that same after references to the first two items have been removed):

 * Multiple references to U.S. Codes (permanent laws).
 Speculation: bills that supplement or amend previously existing laws are more likely to pass than bills that are entirely new.
 * Catering to the constituency of those sponsoring the bill in the form of renaming a federal building (i.e. U.S. Post Office) to commemorate a person or group.